xmidt-org/gungnir/README.md

-The spear used with shield to help our users via the codex project. aka. the api layer to get the data from the database
+The spear used with shield to help our users via the codex project. aka.
+The api layer to get the data from the database.